Solicitor, Clinical Negligence

 Sarah has previous legal experience with two other law firms, predominantly in Clinical Negligence, having studied a four-year law degree and legal practice course at Northumbria University.

 She became fully qualified as a solicitor having completed a training contract at Hudgell Solicitors.

 Sarah’s clients regularly reflect upon how she goes ‘above and beyond’ in her work for them.

 Having worked in this area of law pretty much for my entire career, and having acted for so many different people from all walks of life, I still find myself really passionate about getting a good result for my clients.
 Hearing their stories and how one, sometimes small mistake or single decision, can have such a profound effect on their lives still makes me fired up to do the best I can for whomever I am representing.
 When asked why I chose my career path I always answer that ‘I like helping people’ and I genuinely I feel my job is utilising the skills I have acquired over the years, and my legal expertise, to help families or individuals make things right when things go wrong for them.

-My clients feel that I provide a no nonsense legal and medical jargon free approach to their cases which I feel is really important as I want my client’s to feel that they are involved and understand the claim at all stages.
+My clients say that I provide no nonsense legal advice and a medical jargon free approach to their cases which I feel is really important as in my view they have to be involved and understand the claim at all stages.
 I understand that it can be very daunting dealing with a claim or even a solicitor and I want my clients to feel totally at ease when dealing with me.